MuhammadSubhan123321/Calculator/README.md

-🧮 Calculator Project
+🧮 Web Calculator

-**A simple web-based calculator built with HTML, CSS, and JavaScript.
+**A simple and elegant web-based calculator built with HTML, CSS, and JavaScript.
-This project demonstrates the use of DOM manipulation, event handling, and basic arithmetic logic in JavaScript.**
+This calculator supports basic arithmetic operations (+, −, ×, ÷), persistent storage using localStorage, and a clean user interface.**

 🚀 **Features**

-✅ Perform basic arithmetic operations (+, -, *, /).
+➕ Addition, ➖ Subtraction, ✖️ Multiplication, ➗ Division

-✅ Clear button to reset the current calculation.
+✅ Supports decimal values

-✅ User-friendly UI with styled buttons.
+💾 Persistent storage: keeps the last calculation even after refreshing the page

-✅ Console logging of every step for debugging and learning.
+🧹 Clear button to reset calculations

-✅ Minimal, clean design with custom CSS.
+🎨 Minimal UI with styled buttons

-🛠️ **Technologies Used**
+🛠️ How It Works

--HTML5 → Structure of the calculator.
+**index.html**

--CSS3 → Styling with custom classes (darkbutton, orangebutton).
+- Defines the calculator layout (buttons, display area).

--JavaScript → Handles calculation logic using eval() (for educational purposes only).
+- Links style.css for design and script.js for functionality.

-📖 **How It Works**
+**style.css**

-- Each button appends its value to a global string variable calculation.
+- Provides styling for number buttons, operators, and display.

-- When = is clicked, eval(calculation) executes the string as a math expression.
+- Uses a minimal color palette for professional look.

-- Clear resets the calculation to an empty string.
+**script.js**

-- Console logs (console.log) show current calculations for debugging.
+- Handles button clicks and updates the calculation.

-⚠️ **Note**
+- Uses eval() for arithmetic operations (⚠️ safe only for learning purposes).

-- eval() is used here for learning purposes only.
+- Stores and retrieves data from localStorage.

-- In production, consider building a custom parser for safety.
+- Displays results dynamically in the DOM.

-📌 **Example Usage**
+📦** Installation & Usage**

-- User clicks: 2 → + → 3 → =
+- Clone the repository and open index.html in your browser:

-- Console Output: 5
+# Open index.html in browser

-**Display shows:**
+Or simply drag and drop the index.html file into your browser.

-5
+🧹 **Clearing Calculations**

-🎯 **Future Improvements**
+- The Clear button resets both the display and localStorage.

-- Add calculation history using localStorage + JSON.
+- Refreshing the page does not remove calculations unless cleared manually.

-- Display calculations directly on the UI (instead of only console).
+⚠️**Note on eval()**

-- Add support for keyboard input.
+This project uses JavaScript’s eval() for arithmetic, which should not be used in production due to security risks.

-- Improve error handling for invalid expressions.
+For a real-world project, consider implementing a safe parser for expressions.

 👨‍💻 **Author**

-Developed by Muhammad Subhan as a practice project for learning JavaScript fundamentals.
+Developed by Muhammad Subhan